-An Adult SEL-based approach to Racial Healing & Equity
+An Emotional Intelligence-based Approach to Racial Healing & Equity

-Healing in education?
+Healing at work?
 Absolutely.
 We must heal.
 Healing is a natural process; it serves our resiliency and our wellness.
 Healing is restoration - it restores us to wholeness.
 You cannot serve from a place of wholeness if you have not done your own work to serve those that are relying on you to be whole in order to best serve them.

 Healing is not only personal growth, it is professional development.
 If you work with children and are in service to others, it becomes even more imperative.
 If we work in service of others, especially as a leader, then healing is part of our own professional development and moral responsibility to those that we serve because:

 In today's world dynamics, we know that the issues of race are becoming more and more pervasive in our lived experience.
 Race plays a role in our leadership and our teaching, whether intentionally or not.
 In our work and in our lives, race shows up and is mirrored back to us in our overall sense of “equity and inclusion” - whether we are exploring this critical topic from being a person of color or not…